minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 ## Submitting your work

 * You should at the very least have solved Problems 1-5.

 * In Problems 1-4, your program should work for **every relevant world** that came with the starter kit!
 For Problem 5 you're only required to solve the first two mazes.

-* Create a ZIP-file of your work.
-Make sure your teaching assistant can run your program without modification!
-Otherwise it will probably be sent back to you without a grade.
+* You can make a zip with the required files by running the following command in a terminal.

+        make submit

+    You can submit a problem set multiple times, we always grade at the last submission before the deadline.
+Make sure to submit all files when you resubmit, not only the files that changed.

 * Go to the submit tab and send your ZIP-file to us.
 After the weekend, you'll see if you got a grade or if your submission was rejected.

-* In all cases, ask your assistant for feedback on the problem set.
+* In all cases, ask your assistant for feedback on the problem set during the lab sessions.
+This is how you learn!

 [^1]: From [Karel the robot learns Java](http://www.stanford.edu/class/cs106a/handouts/karel-the-robot-learns-java.pdf)